zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

             with the same owner name as in the query, then extract those and add to *Address Records From Child* with name and IP address or addresses.
-      4. Else, if the response has the AA flag unset, then emit *[CHILD_NS_FAILED]*.
+      4. Or, if the response has the AA flag unset, then emit *[CHILD_NS_FAILED]*.
-      5. Else, if the RCODE of the response is neither NOERROR nor NXDOMAIN, then emit *[CHILD_NS_FAILED]*.
+      5. Or, if the RCODE of the response is neither NOERROR nor NXDOMAIN, then emit *[CHILD_NS_FAILED]*.
-      6. Else, if the RCODE is NOERROR (with the AA flag set), then extract any addresses records (A, AAAA) from the answer section response whose owner name matches the owner name of the of the query and add that or those to *Address Records From Child* with name and IP.
+      6. Or, if the RCODE is NOERROR (with the AA flag set), then extract any addresses records (A, AAAA) from the answer section response whose owner name matches the owner name of the of the query and add that or those to *Address Records From Child* with name and IP.
-      7. Else, if the RCODE is NXDOMAIN, there is nothing to do.
+      7. Or, if the RCODE is NXDOMAIN, there is nothing to do.
    3. If all servers emitted *[NO_RESPONSE]* or *[CHILD_NS_FAILED]*,
       then emit *[CHILD_ZONE_LAME]* and completely stop processing this test case.